saco-2020/SpaceHungry/README.md

 ## How I Addressed This Challenge

 Space debris is increasing year by year, and satellites are constantly under the threat of space debris.
-We have developed a system that allows us to learn about the threat of space debris through the experience of fishing, comparing space debris floating in space to fish in the ocean.<br>
+We have developed a system that allows us to learn about the threat of space debris through the experience of fishing, comparing space debris floating in space to fish in the ocean.

-The system consists of two applications.<br>
+The system consists of two applications.

 The first is a space debris simulator.
 It simulates the effect of more than 100 million pieces of debris, including tiny untraceable ones, and visualize them as fish swimming in the ocean.
-This allows us to learn about the threat of debris numbers.<br>
+This allows us to learn about the threat of debris numbers.

 The second is a virtual fishing application.
 Using a device with a modified reel, we can experience "fishing".
 The number of times you need to reel in to catch a target is proportional to the kinetic energy of the target.
 You can compare the kinetic energy of the debris to that of a swimming fish.
-This allows us to learn about the threat of debris impact.<br>
+This allows us to learn about the threat of debris impact.

 Our goal is to create a trend in the world to get serious about reducing space debris through this system.<br>

 ## How I Developed This Project